Keeping up with science

 Banks back up these rates, asserting that there's a high default rate that must definitely be paid by other consumers.
 They also say the lower rates offered by banks couldn't be successful over such short lending examples.
 One or two states have firm usury laws ; cash advance banks in those states often by-pass them by giving the loans thru banks in states which permit higher IRs.
 Similarly , critics of pay day loans say the stores that provide them are usually clustered in poor communities and that borrowers often finish up in a "cycle of debt", regularly taking out a fresh cash advance loan as a method to pay back a current one.
 One or two states now constrain this practice and maintain databases of who has exceptional loans at any particular time.
 Debtors who are in the database must pay back their current liabilities before signing up for a new loan.
-Pay day loans do fill a patron need that banks don't, but people should remember that cash advance loans are designed to be transient answers to short term issues.
+Pay day loans do fill a patron need that banks don't, but people should remember that cash advances are designed to be transient answers to short term personal monetary issues.
 Any individual who has finance problems on a repeating basis should search for other answers to their problems.

 The results are seen all around us – the rise in life expectancies, the number of new medicines available, advances in transplants and surgical procedures and new developments in health and wellness.

 On other days, the invention or discovery is in the communication sciences, perhaps the greatest advance of the last 20 years, which involve microchips and new methods of making contact through the air, via satellite or under the oceans.
 This results in new cellphones, new voice protocols or smart-phones which are more like powerful hand-held computers with built-in phones.